Modified trace is a symmetrised integral: Decomposition of tensor powers of the regular representation

 \section{Decomposition of tensor powers of the regular representation}

-In this section for any finite-dimensional Hopf algebra $H$, we decompose tensor powers of the regular representation and describe the centralizer algebras $\End_H (H^{\otimes k})$ explicitly.
-Then we generalise these results to $\End_{H\otimes W}$ for any $W\in \Hmod$.
+In this section, for any finite-dimensional Hopf algebra $H$ we decompose the tensor product of the regular representation with itself and describe the centralizer algebra $\End_H (H^{\otimes 2})$ explicitly, and more generally $\End_H(H\otimes W)$ for any $W\in \Hmod$.
 We will need these endomorphism algebras to prove our main theorem in next Section~\ref{sec:proof}.